umtdemr/Dotfiles/README.md

 ![Terminal](./assets/terminal.png)
-# Mediumgoal's Dotfiles
+# umtdemr's Dotfiles

-This is mediumgoal's (umtdemr) terminal setup.
+This is umtdemr's terminal setup.

 Do not use my settings blindly.
-Only do it if you know what you do.
+Only do it if you know what you are doing.

 ## Content

-This setup including:
+This setup includes:

 * Tmux
 * Zsh